-- Our wooden playgroup equipment is made using PEFC™-certified Finnish wood (Programme for the Endorsement of Forest Certification Scheme).
+- Our wooden playgroup equipment is made using mainly PEFC™-certified Finnish wood (Programme for the Endorsement of Forest Certification Scheme).
 Lappset has had chain of custody (CoC) certification for wood since 2006.
 It ensures that all the wood supplied to us has been sourced through legal channels and grown in a sustainable manner.
 Our PEFC CoC certification, issued by Inspecta, is audited at regular intervals.
 We keep a record of our timber stock as part of our ISO 9001 quality system, which allows us to trace each assignment of wood delivered to our factory back to its original source.
 The validity of the certificate can be verified on Inspecta’s website.

 Why PEFC and not FSC?

 - PEFC is one of the two major global forest certification systems alongside the FSC (Forest Stewardship Council).
 More than half of all the forests in the world, 64%, are PEFC certified, while FSC-certified forests only account for 31%.

 - The structure of forest ownership in Finland is different from many other European countries.
 There are numerous small and large forest owners in Finland, such as private individuals, families, organisations, associations and businesses as well as regional and national authorities.
 Churches and the Finnish State also own vast areas of forest.
 Unlike the FSC, the PEFC certification system enables the group certification of forests.
 The structure of forest ownership in Finland makes the PEFC forest certification system a better option.

 - Other benefits of the PEFC system include its transparency, as all forest certificates and the associated data are public.